namrathauppalapati/E-Commerce-java/README.md

 ## 📌 Overview
 The **E-Commerce Data Processing System** is a console-based Java application that simulates basic data processing operations used in e-commerce platforms.
-This project demonstrates the use of **Java 8 functional programming concepts** along with **object-oriented design principles**.
+This project demonstrates the use of **object-oriented design principles**.

-It is developed as a **2nd-year undergraduate mini project** and is suitable for showcasing Java skills in **internship applications and resumes**.

 ---

 ## 🎯 Objectives